Dotneteer/kliveide/docs/_posts/documents/2021-01-01-statements.md

 variables as the `.loop` block.
 The block also provides the `$cnt` loop counter that starts from 1 and increments in every loop cycle.

-This sample demontrates the `.repeat` block in action:
+This sample demonstrates the `.repeat` block in action:

 ```
 .org #8000